 Metzler and others shift into Crab Fest mode in January, and a few even set up camp on the fair grounds ahead of the opening.
 “Six months ahead of time, they start getting ready to prepare food,” Metzler said.

-Laura Pizza Griffith makes 600 pounds of crab stuffed potatoes.
+Laura Piazza Griffith (editor's update: Laura passed away in 2019) makes 600 pounds of crab stuffed potatoes.
 Others boil 7,000 crabs and 3,500 pounds of shrimp.
 Some fry the seafood and make the gumbo and other items.

 Kevin Haas and Mike Gibbens have been boiling the crabs and shrimp since the beginning days of the festival.
 "Starting 15 years ago, we got it down to a science,” said Haas.
 “We boil the crabs and shrimp separately in big pots with baskets in water.
 Then we cool the crabs or shrimp in water with seasoning, in what we call "charge pots" and then they are ready to eat.”

 The Monti family has been involved in the Crab Fest since before day one.
 “The Monti brothers, Bill and Joe, had the original idea for the Fourth of July fair and carnival,” said Metzler.
 “They said let’s do a crab festival, it’s the Gulf Coast and there was no one doing one at the time.”

 The late Gene Monti (“The Sweetest Man in Town”), his wife Mary Alice and his sister Lydia Favre were long time volunteers.
 Gene was well known as the cotton candy man and he also handmade cast nets that were raffled off.
 The husband of Monti’s niece carries on the traditional of knitting crab nets that are raffled.